jonnor/ESC-CNN-microcontroller/report/report.md

 Table: Summary of hard device constraints for models \label{table:model-constraints}

-For each of these aspects it is highly beneficial to be well below the hard constraints:
+For each of these aspects it is highly beneficial to be well below the hard constraints.
 If the FLASH and RAM usage can be reduced to half or one-fourth, cost of the microcontroller is reduced by almost 2/4x.
 If CPU usage can be reduced to one-tenth, that can reduce power consumption by up to 10 times.